 Financially, they were almost a coin-toss apart, but there were many unique advantages to the use of a new mini-split.

 A ductless system would avoid ceiling registers and the energy losses that come with holes through the home’s R-45 attic insulation (attic ductwork insulation values are typically R-8).
 Ceiling registers hold the potential for cold drafts in winter and also the likelihood in summer of ducted hot air blasts following an off cycle.
 Any alteration of the ducts serving the sleeping quarters would affect air-flow with the possibility of throwing the system out of balance.
+For more about insulation, visit FirstDefenseInsulation info.

 Spot cooling and heating